ushmm/atrocity-prevention-data/README.md

 ## Add practitioner interview data

-A second component of the project involves interviewing experienced practitioners with experience working on select tools---as of the 2024 release, this group of practitioners only includes those who work on targeted financial sanctions.
-I summarized the information from the interviews using the *practitioner_master.R* code and combined the summary information with the information from the factor-level dataset.
+A second component of the project involves interviewing experienced practitioners with experience working on select tools---as of the 2025 release, this group of practitioners includes those who work on (1) targeted financial sanctions and (2) peace operations.
+I summarized the information from the interviews using the *practitioner_master* and *peace_ops_summary* codes, respectively, and combined the summary information with the information from the factor-level dataset.

+### Targeted sanctions

 ```{r message = FALSE, warning = FALSE}